Understanding the Stark Law: Examples and FAQ for Facilities

 This important anti-fraud law is made up of the following five core elements which must be present in order to face liability under the law:

 2. Referral This refers to the request by a physician for the ordering of any DHS, or the certifying or recertifying of the need for any DHS.
-This includes the request for a consultation with another physician and any test or procedure ordered by or to be performed by (or under the supervision of) that other physician.

-5. Financial relationship An ownership interest, investment interest, or compensation arrangement between the physician (or a physician’s immediate family member) and the entity.
+5. Financial Relationship An ownership interest, investment interest, or compensation arrangement between the physician (or a physician’s immediate family member) and the entity.

 What Are Stark Law Violation Examples?